 The name DataViz might be familiar to those who have been using mobile devices long enough to remember the ancestors of today’s smartphones.
 The company, popular for its mobile office software, has just announced the latest

-Quickoffice back in June and while the app sat relatively untouched for some time, there was a relaunch in September.
-That brought a refreshed version of the app as well as a new price point -- Quickoffice went free for all.
-Along with that relaunch, Quickoffice users were also given 10GB of Google Drive storage.
+Google purchased Quickoffice back in June and while the app sat relatively untouched for some time, there was a relaunch in September.
+That brought a refreshed version of the app as well as a new price point — Quickoffice

-Quickoffice in the Play Store.
+Back in April Google released the Google Apps edition of Quickoffice in the Play Store.
 This app was released for free, but the use was limited to those who were paying Google Apps for Business subscribers.
-At the time Quickoffice remained priced at $14.99 and $19.99 for the Pro and Pro HD versions.
-Well, flash forward till the present day and Quickoffice has been relaunched and is now available for free -- for everyone.
+At the time

-Microsoft Office for Android shows a long list of possible launch dates and an equally long list of launch delays.
-We did at one point see a series of leaked screenshots, however much of the focus seems to be on when the office suite will be arriving.
-On that note, this latest mention of Microsoft Office for Android talks of another potential release date.
+A look back at the topic of Microsoft Office for Android shows a long list of possible launch dates and an equally long list of launch delays.
+We did at one point see a series of leaked screenshots, however much of the focus

-Quickoffice app into the Google Play Store.
+Google has recently released a new version of the Quickoffice app into the Google Play Store.
 This one joins the Quickoffice Pro HD and Quickoffice Pro apps, which are already priced at $19.99 and $14.99 respectively.
-This new release is called Quickoffice Google Apps and is available for free.
-Before you run to download thinking Quickoffice is now available for free -- there is a catch.
+This new